archivistnathan/preservation-python/README.md

 __The game ends when your score goes below 1.__

+## Installations

+Download preservation.py and the iamges folder.

+Make sure you have Python3 installed.
+Add pygame using pip3.

+Navigate to the folder containing preservation.py and run with Python3.

+Enjoy!

 ## Credits:

 The base code is adapted from Snake Game by Edureka.
-I wouldn't have figured out food collissions otherwise!
+I wouldn't have figured out food collisions otherwise!

 Game assets from Flaticon: